Considering All-on-4 or All-on-X Dental Implants Overseas?

 - 4 min read

-Materials & Labs | Some clinics use lower-cost labs and implant brands to keep fees down | Components may not be compatible with Australian systems, difficult to source, or less durable |
+Materials & labs | Some clinics use lower-cost labs and implant brands to keep fees down. | Components may not be compatible with Australian systems, be difficult to source, or be less durable. |

-Planning & Design | Compressed treatment timelines can lead to shortcuts in planning | Poor placement or angulation can cause complications later |
+Planning & design | Compressed treatment timelines can lead to shortcuts in planning. | Poor placement or angulation can cause complications later. |

-Maintenance | Many overseas providers do not offer long-term care or cleaning plans | Implants need tightening and cleaning every 6 months – hard to find a dentist willing to work on unknown systems |
+Maintenance | Many overseas providers do not offer long-term care or cleaning plans. | Implants need tightening and cleaning every 6 months.
+Finding a local dentist willing to work on an unknown system can be difficult. |

-Hygiene & Infection Control | Standards vary between countries and clinics.
-Some countries have Poor sterilisation, questionable surgical hygiene | Increased risk of infection, complications, or suboptimal healing.
-Infections can be dangerous and difficult to treat once you’re back home. |
+Hygiene & infection control | Sterilisation and infection control standards vary significantly between countries and clinics. | Increased risk of infection, complications, or suboptimal healing.
+Infections can be difficult to treat once you are back home. |

-Training & Regulation | Dentists overseas may not be subject to the same clinical oversight or continuing education as in Australia | It can be difficult to verify qualifications and standards without transparency |
+Training & regulation | Dentists overseas may not have the same clinical oversight or continuing education requirements as in Australia. | It can be challenging to verify qualifications and standards without transparency. |

-Legal Recourse | You’re not protected under Australian consumer law if something goes wrong | If something goes wrong, you're left with the cost and no support.
-You may have to pay out-of-pocket for any repairs or re-treatment |
+Legal recourse | You are not protected under Australian consumer law if something goes wrong overseas. | If complications arise, you may have no legal pathway and face out-of-pocket costs for repairs or re-treatment. |

-Follow-Up Costs | Warranty work, travel for fixes, or emergency care at home | Flights, accommodation, and fixing issues locally can quickly outweigh the original savings |
+Follow-up costs | Warranty work, return travel, or local emergency care may be needed. | Flights, accommodation and local remedial treatment can quickly outweigh the original savings. |

-Implant Parts | Mostly non-standard or obscure components | We may not be able to source parts locally if repairs are needed |
+Implant parts | Mostly non-standard or obscure components used. | Parts may be impossible to source locally if repairs or adjustments are needed. |

-Complications | Delayed symptoms, design failure, infection, bone loss | Some cases require full reversal or referral to specialists for damage control |
+Complications | Delayed symptoms, design failure, infection, bone loss. | Some cases require full reversal or specialist referral for damage control. |

 Teeth are not just teeth.
 Complex treatments like All-on-4 require: